Fukaya categories of blowups: Introduction

 Our main result applies the Abouzaid criterion Theorem \ref{crit} to blowups.
 Recall that the {\em blowup} of affine space $X = \C^n$ at $p = 0$ is

 and is equipped with a natural holomorphic projection

 The inverse image of the blowup point

 is the {\em exceptional locus} of the blowup.
-A symplectic blowup $\ti{X}$ of a symplectic manifold $X$ at a point $p$ is defined similarly using a Darboux chart $U \ni p$ and gluing in the local model of the previous paragraph:
+A symplectic blowup $\pi: \tilde X \to X$ of $X$ at a point $p$ is defined similarly using a Darboux chart $U \ni p$ and gluing in the local model of the previous paragraph:

-A natural family of symplectic forms $\ti{\omega}_\eps$ on $\ti{X}$ arises from the family of symplectic forms on $\Bl(\C^n,0)$ considered as a toric variety with moment polytope
+A natural family of symplectic forms $\tilde{\omega}_\eps$ on $\tilde{X}$ arises from the family of symplectic forms on $\Bl(\C^n,0)$ considered as a toric variety with moment polytope

-The resulting symplectic manifold $\ti{X}$ is the {\em $\eps$-blowup} of $X$ at $p$; it seems possible that the symplectomorphism type of the blow-up depends on the choice of $\eps$ and Darboux chart $U$.

-An embedding of the original Fukaya category into the Fukaya category of its blowup will be realized after a shift in bulk deformation given by homology classes.
-As explained in Zinger \cite{Zinger_2008} any integral homology class may be represented by a pseudocycle.
-Recall that a {\em pseudocycle} in a compact manifold $X$ is a smooth map $j: Z \to X$ whose boundary